dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-build-our-metrics/semantic-layer-3-build-semantic-models.md

 - 👉 We add them with a **`name`, `type`, and optional `expr`** (expression).
 The expression can be any valid SQL expression on your platform.
 - 📛 If you **don't add an expression**, MetricFlow will **assume the name is equal to the column name** in the underlying logical model.
 - 👍 Our best practices pattern is to, whenever possible, provide a `name` that is the singular form of the subject or grain of the table, and use `expr` to specify the precise column name (with `_id` etc).
 This will let us write **more readable metrics** on top of these semantic models.
+For example, we'll use `location` instead of `location_id`.

 ```YAML
 semantic_models: